Th0ught09/QScores-Archiver/README.md

 Doxygen is a documentation system to extract comments that have been placed inline in the source code.
 See the section below entitled "Software Documentation" for more information.

+###  conda

+A [conda](https://docs.conda.io/en/latest/) environment can be created to include some of the above dependencies.
+However, Boost (the most important dependency) is excluded at the moment.

+To create the environment, type:

+    `conda env create -f environment.yml`

 Compiling
 ---------